stefanicjuraj/stefanicjuraj/README.md

 <br />
 <br />

-My interests include `data engineering`, `web development`, `web` and `product design`, and `technology research`.
+My interests include `software development` ,`data engineering`, `web development`, `web` and `product design`, and `technology research`.
-With previous experiences through in fields, I am ready to learn and partake in new challenges.
+With previous experiences in those fields, I am ready to learn and partake in new challenges.

 In addition, smaller projects and applications I occupy my free time with are an outlet for my creativity and a great learning curve.
-My main focus while creating said projects is to practice creating practical, intuitive and end-user-friendly application solutions.
+My main focus while creating said projects is to practice creating practical, intuitive and user-friendly application solutions.
 <br />

 <strong>[View projects »](https://github.com/stefanicjuraj?tab=repositories)</strong> view a full list of repositories and projects.